William Irwin Thompson: Interests

 Thompson considered James Joyce's stylistically experimental novel Finnegans Wake to be "the ultimate novel, indeed, the ultimate book," and also to be the climactic artistic work of the modern period and of the rational mentality.
-He was fascinated by Los Angeles, where he grew up, and Disneyland, which he considered to be LA's essence.
+He was fascinated by Los Angeles, where he grew up, and Disneyland, which he considered to be Los Angeles' essence.
 He also wrote a book-length treatment of the Easter Rising of 1916.

 Thompson critiqued postmodern literary criticism, artificial intelligence, the technological futurism of Raymond Kurzweil, the contemporary philosophy of mind theories of Daniel Dennett and Paul Churchland, and the astrobiological cosmogony of Zecharia Sitchin.

 Reception

 Thompson's second book, At the Edge of History was reviewed in The New York Times by Christopher Lehmann-Haupt in March 1971.

 Thompson's 1974 Passages About Earth was reviewed in Time.
 The reviewer wrote:

 From ample but largely gloomy evidence of rapid social change — future shock, ecological disruption, population explosion, proliferation of information — Thompson draws a startling conclusion: "We are the climactic generation of human cultural evolution."
 Man, he asserts, will now either slide back into a new Dark Age or evolve into a higher, more spiritual being.

 Which way will we go?
 The author opts for evolution.
 While such optimism is as welcome as it is rare these days, it is largely based on mysticism and intimations of a "new planetary culture," which Thompson shares with Philosopher Teilhard de Chardin and Science-Fiction Writer Arthur C. Clarke.
 This is thin epistemological ice even for a skater as fast as Thompson.
 Indeed, incredulous readers may drop the book after the first reference to "our lost cosmological orientation."
 That would be a mistake.
 Agree with it or not, Passages is always fascinating, a magical mystery tour of man's potential.

 Thompson's 1981 book The Time Falling Bodies Take To Light: Mythology, Sexuality, and the Origins of Culture was reviewed in the New York Times Book Review by Christopher Lehmann-Haupt.
 Lehmann-Haupt concluded:In The Time Falling Bodies Take to Light, William Irwin Thompson has gone part of the way toward rescuing mysticism from its Western friends.
 But only part of the way.